With opposition-dominated Senate...: Legislation through ordinances unrealisable

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan’s vows to do the essential legislation through presidential ordinances because of lack of numerical strength in the Senate is unlikely to materialise because of various factors including the Supreme Court judgments and the opposition’s position in the Upper House of the Parliament.
+ISLAMABAD: Prime Minister Imran Khan’s vow to do essential legislation through presidential ordinances because of lack of numerical strength in the Senate is unlikely to materialise because of various factors including the Supreme Court judgments and the opposition’s position in the Upper House of Parliament.

 “If an ordinance that the opposition parties would not sanction is promulgated, they would obviously pass a resolution in the Senate disapproving it, and as this will be done, the piece of legislation would instantly stand annulled even before expiry of its 120-day life,” noted lawyer and former chairman of the Upper House of Parliament Wasim Sajjad told The News when approached for his legal opinion.